 Chinese Pink, Rainbow Pink

-Biennial or short-lived perennial; most varieties grown as annuals.
+Biennial or short-lived perennial; most varieties are grown as annuals.
 Erect plant to 6–30 in. high and 6–10 in. wide; stems branch only at top.
-Stem leaves narrow, 1–3 in. long, 1/2 in. wide, hairy on margins.
+Stem leaves are narrow, 1–3 in. long, 1/2 in. wide, hairy on margins.
 Basal leaves are usually gone by flowering time.
-Flowers about 1 in. across, rose-lilac with deeper-colored eye; lack fragrance.
+Flowers are about 1 in. across, rose-lilac with a deeper-colored eye; lack fragrance.

 Modern strains are compact domes (1 ft. high or less) covered with bright flowers in white, pink, red, and all variations and combinations of those colors.
 Petals are deeply fringed on some, smooth-edged on others.
 Some flowers have intricately marked eyes.
 ‘Fire Carpet’ is solid red; ‘Snowfire’, white with a red eye.
 Telstar is a bushy, extra-dwarf (6–8 in.) strain with dark green leaves.
 Sow directly in ground in spring, in full sun, for summer bloom.
 Pick off faded flowers with their bases to prolong bloom.

 Native from Europe to western Asia, these clumping or trailing perennials are vigorous growers with op...

 Graceful, open tree with strongly weeping branches, deeply cut leaves.
 Sunburns in hot, dry weather.

 Deciduous shrub.
 Native to inland regions of the West.
 Erect growth to 3–6 ft. tall and wide.
 Li...